-dvi Creates MyDoc.dvi.

-ps Creates MyDoc.ps.
-Requires the DVIPS_CONVERTER CMake variable to be set.

-safepdf Creates MyDoc.pdf from MyDoc.ps using ps2pdf.
+- dvi Creates MyDoc.dvi. - pdf Creates MyDoc.pdf using pdflatex.
+Requires the PDFLATEX_COMPILER CMake variable to be set. - ps Creates MyDoc.ps.
+Requires the DVIPS_CONVERTER CMake variable to be set. - safepdf Creates MyDoc.pdf from MyDoc.ps using ps2pdf.
 Many publishers prefer pdfs are created this way.
-Requires the PS2PDF_CONVERTER CMake variable to be set.

-html Creates html pages.
-Requires the LATEX2HTML_CONVERTER CMake variable to be set.

-clean To CMake's default clean target, the numerous files that LATEX often generates are added.

-auxclean Deletes the auxiliary files from LaTeX, but not the generated input files.
-Sometimes LaTeX gets itself in a bad state where the auxiliary files need to be deleted to successfully build again, and this target does that without also deleting other build files (such as converted image files or files from unrelated targets in the same directory).
+Requires the PS2PDF_CONVERTER CMake variable to be set. - html Creates html pages.
+Requires the HTLATEX_COMPILER CMake variable to be set. - clean To CMake's default clean target, the numerous files that IAT_EX often generates are added. - auxclean Deletes the auxiliary files from LATEX, but not the generated input files.
+Sometimes LATEX gets itself in a bad state where the auxiliary files need to be deleted to successfully build again, and this target does that without also deleting other build files (such as converted image files or files from unrelated targets in the same directory).